cdelker/ziaplot/docs/start.rst

 Use in Jupyter Notebooks
 ------------------------

-Ziaplot is optimized for use in Jupyter, as every drawable object has a Jupyter representer function, so the final line `p` in the example above will display the figure inline.
+Ziaplot is optimized for use in Jupyter, as every drawable object has a Jupyter representer function.
+In Jupyter, leaving the `with` block automatically draws the plot.

 Nearly everything in Ziaplot can be drawn (inherits from the `Drawable` class).
 A `Line` can be drawn by itself from the representation of zp.Line, but in this case, the Line will be added to an empty XyPlot.